daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 ## Quirk 8: Passing arguments through

-A common task, when you're writing Bash scripts, is to pass the arguments of a script through to another script.
-Just as a silly example, let's say that we wanted to write a little "wrapper script" for the `ls` command:
+A common task, when you're writing Bash scripts, is to pass the arguments of one script through to another.
+Just as a silly example, let's write a little "wrapper script" for the `ls` command:

 {% highlight bash %}
 #!/usr/bin/env bash